 Last summer I posted a recipe for Italian Sub Lettuce Wraps with Pepperoncini Aioli, and I’ve been getting requests for more lettuce wraps ever since!
 So today I thought I’d share my other favorite we came up with last summer – BLAT Chicken Lettuce Wraps with Ranch Mayo.

 I also had very limited access to my kitchen which is really how both of these lettuce wraps came about.
-You can even make them without turning on the stove if you grill the bacon, however I don’t recommended it as it can be tricky.
+You can even make them without turning on the stove if you grill the bacon.
+I grill mine in a cast iron skillet on the grill to avoid flare-ups.

 - If you’re going to eat it within an hour or so after rolling it up in parchment, the ranch mayo in the recipe is perfect.